lyubomir08/lyubomir08/README.md

-- 👋 Hey there, I’m Lyubomir, a SoftUni student.
+- 👋 Hey there, I’m Lyubomir.
 - 👀 I’m interested in programming.
 - 🌱 I’m currently learning React and TypeScript.